seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 When the (dumb) doorbell is pressed, the smart relay will detect voltage at its input, send an event to your automation hub, and it will connect the AC supply to the chime.

 I saw two drawbacks to this approach.
-First, I didn't want to install another 5V DC transformer.
+First, I didn't want to install a 5V DC power supply.
 I preferred a solution that could be powered by the 12-24V AC power supply that was already in place (admittedly, I could have added a rectifier and resistors to convert to 5V DC at the cost of added complexity).

 Second, smart doorbells are not like dumb doorbells.
 A smart doorbell has specific power requirements, normally 12 - 24V AC, which cannot be connected to the input of a Shelly 1.
 A second rectifier would be required to convert current coming back from the doorbell into DC so that it could be wired into the Shelly's input.